jnataky/DATA-607/A2_Various_dataset_transformation/README.md

 The goal of this assignment is to give practice in preparing different datasets for downstream analysis work.

-tasks:
+Tasks:

-(1) Choose any three of the “wide” datasets identified in the Week 6 Discussion items.
+Choose any three of the “wide” datasets identified in the Week 6 Discussion items.
 (You may use your own dataset; please don’t use my Sample Post dataset, since that was used in your Week 6 assignment!)
 For each of the three chosen datasets:
  Create a .CSV file (or optionally, a MySQL database!) that includes all of the information